-The British Safety Council is offering free online training courses for home workers as the nation changes its working habits to meet the threat of Coronavirus.
+The British Safety Council is offering free Health and safety online courses for home workers as the nation changes its working habits to meet the threat of Coronavirus.
 As millions of workers in Britain set themselves up to work from home, they will be adjusting to a whole new way of working and preparing to miss the social contact of their workplace.
 To support them the British Safety Council is offering courses for free until the middle of April.

 - Remote Workers’ Health Safety and Welfare